 Who Should Apply

 The primary audience for this course is physicians (MD, DMD, DDS, or DO) seeking training in the basic quantitative methods that are needed for clinical research, but whose schedules limit their participation in longer programs.
+Also, students beginning their summer-only Masters of Science degree in Epidemiology at HSPH are eligible for this course.

 International Physicians are the primary target audience for this course.
 Although HSPH offers more detailed training in clinical research methods through the Summer Program in Clinical Effectiveness and through degree programs, the clinical, research, and administrative schedule of international physicians limit their participation in summer-long or academic-year programs.
 This course with its condensed schedule (three weeks) was developed to meet the needs of this audience by offering in-depth training in quantitative methods in a minimal time frame.